clayauld/meshtopo/reviews/review_security_audit.md

 Before logging any data that originates from an external source, sanitize it to remove or escape control characters and other potentially dangerous sequences.
 A simple approach is to replace newline characters and other non-printable characters.
 A more robust solution would be to use a logging formatter that is specifically designed to handle untrusted data.
 For example, you could replace non-printable characters before logging: sanitized_longname = longname.encode('utf-8', 'replace').decode('utf-8').

+Resolution: Implemented `_sanitize_for_log` method to escape control characters and non-printable characters.
+Applied this sanitization to all logging statements in `src/gateway_app.py` that handle external data (nodeinfo, telemetry, traceroute).